0216johnsoneric/Weather-Dashboard/README.md

 # Weather-Dashboard:
-Weather Dashboard is a dynamic API application that is tasked with retrieving data from [OpenWeather API](https://openweathermap.org/api) and uses the data to display the current forecast along with the next 5-Day forecast for a locally searched city.
+Weather Dashboard is a dynamic API app that is tasked with retrieving data from [OpenWeather API](https://openweathermap.org/api) and uses the data to display the current forecast along with the next 5-Day forecast for a locally searched city.
 When a user searches for a local city they are presented with current and future forecasts.
 The data displayed includes: The city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
 Some additional functionality include a colored UV index that indicates if the whether the conditions are favorable, moderate, or severe.
 A weather icon also indicates weather conditions. localStorage is implemented to save city search history and the last city that was searched for when the application is initially deployed.